The Gaslamp Killer: Career

 He grew up in San Diego, California, where he became a DJ in the Gaslamp district.
 His sets often ruined the music vibe in the clubs, earning him the nickname "The Gaslamp Killer".

 After moving to Los Angeles in 2006, he helped found Low End Theory, "L.A.'s monolithic weekly showcase for uncut beat-driven tracks".

 The Gaslamp Killer has played at Coachella Valley Music and Arts Festival, the Austin Psych Fest, the Decibel Festival, and the Voodoo Fest.

 He produced Gonjasufi's debut album, A Sufi and a Killer, with Flying Lotus and Mainframe in 2010.

 In August 2012, he released a single, "Flange Face" b/w "Seven Years of Bad Luck for Fun", which was listed by Pitchfork as their "Best New Track" of July 2012.
 His debut album, Breakthrough, was released in September 2012.

 In 2015, he released a live album, The Gaslamp Killer Experience: Live in Los Angeles.
 In 2016, he released a studio album, Instrumentalepathy.
 In 2020, he released his latest album Heart Math.

+In 2017, a woman named Chelsea Tadros accused Bensussen of drugging and raping her and another woman at a party in 2013.
+Bensussen denied the accusation and sued Tadros for defamation.
+The accusation led venues such as Low End Theory to stop booking Bensussen and his label, Brainfeeder to disown him.
+In 2019, Tadros and Bensussen settled their lawsuit and issued a joint statement maintaining that Tadros had been incapable of giving consent, but acknowledging that Bensussen was unaware of Tadros's incapacitation and that the identity of the person who drugged Tadros is unknown.